Legal Professionals Standing By 24/7

 What to Do If You've Been Offered a One-Time Payment

-You should be aware that you are not obligated to accept a lump sum payment and that you have the option to negotiate with the insurance provider to receive compensation under different terms.
-However, if you wish to bargain, you should consult with a good workers' compensation attorney to guide you through the procedure.
+You should be aware that you are not obligated to accept a workers' compensation lump sum payments, and you can negotiate with the insurance provider to receive compensation under different terms.
+However, consult a good workers' compensation attorney to guide you through the procedure.

-If you have not yet received a long-term diagnosis for your injury, it may be helpful to consult with your doctor before taking a lump sum payment.
-Inquire whether or not you will be able to return to work and whether or not there will be any long-term consequences or disabilities resulting from the accident.
-Consider the possibility that the injury may worsen over time, necessitating further medical attention in the future.
+If you have not yet received a long-term diagnosis for your injury, take note of the following.
+It may be helpful to consult with your doctor before taking a lump sum payment.
+Inquire whether you will be able to return to work and whether there will be any long-term consequences or disabilities resulting from the accident.
+Consider that the injury may worsen over time, necessitating further medical attention.

 Final Thoughts

-With an attorney at your side, you will navigate the workers' compensation system more successfully.
-You will have more bargaining power in discussions to achieve a settlement arrangement in your best interests.
+You will navigate the workers' compensation system more successfully with an attorney.
+Also, you will have more bargaining power in discussions to achieve a settlement arrangement.

-If you are searching for a good workers' compensation lawyer, look no further.
-Pacific Workers’, the Lawyers For Injured Workers will ensure you have the best team to help address your needs.
-Call us at 800-606-6999 for a free consultation!
+If you are searching for a good workers' compensation lawyer, go to Pacific Workers, the Lawyers For Injured Workers will ensure you have the best team to help address your needs.
+Call us at 888-740-6434 for a free consultation!